anszu/frontend_interview_questions/README.md

 [Full article to answer question.](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261)

 11. Can you name two programming paradigms important for JavaScript app developers?
-_insert answer here_
+_Functional Programming and Object Oriented Programming._
 [Full article to answer question.](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95)

-12. What does “favor object composition over class inheritance” mean?
+### 12. What does “favor object composition over class inheritance” mean?
-_insert answer here_
+_Code reuse should be achieved by assembling smaller units of functionality into new objects (eg. by having one property objects and arranging them with Object.assign() or spreading) instead of inheriting from classes and creating object taxonomies.
+Otherwise a lot of unnecessary or unwanted behaviour might be inherited._
 [Full article to answer question.](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95)

 13. What are two-way data binding and one-way data flow, and how are they different?